Everything You Need To Know About The New Hampshire Primary

 When will we see results?

 We will start seeing results after 7 p.m.
-ET for most places, but there will be no calls from the news networks or the Associated Press (which NPR relies on for calls) until at least 8 p.m.
+ET for most places, but there will be no calls from the news networks or The Associated Press (which NPR relies on for calls) until at least 8 p.m.
 ET.
 At that point, expect the Republican primary (yes, there is one) to be called for President Trump.

 When will we know who wins?

 This is always tricky, because, um, Iowa.
 The state predicts we might know around 9:30 p.m.
 ET, but stay loose on that one.
-Check NPR's New Hampshire liveblog throughout the day for updates live results.
-Also, since this is a delegate race, check out our new delegate tracker to see how many delegates are allocated to each candidate and where the race stands now.
+Check NPR's New Hampshire live blog throughout the day for updated live results.
+Also, because this is a delegate race, check out our new delegate tracker to see how many delegates are allocated to each candidate and where the race stands now.

 Speaking of delegates, how many are at stake?

-Note: A previous version of this story incorrectly said New Hampshire had the second-highest turnout in the 2016 general election.
-It had the third-highest turnout.
-The story also incorrectly said 48% of N.H. primary voters in 2004 identified as liberals.
-The number was actually 46%.